-One of the top concerns Dr. Basu hears from Houston abdominoplasty patients is fear about the amount of pain involved with this surgery.
-That depends on the extent of the surgery and the individual's pain threshold.
-To ensure that his patients are as comfortable as possible, Dr. Basu performs nerve blocks on all of his tummy tuck patients.
+One of the top concerns Dr. Basu hears from patients is fear about the amount of pain involved with this surgery.
+That depends on the extent of the surgery and your individual pain threshold.
+To ensure that you are as comfortable as possible, Dr. Basu performs nerve blocks on all of his tummy tuck patients.

 Find out why so many people in the Houston area choose Dr. Basu for their tummy tuck procedures.
 Request a consultation using the online form, or call our office at

-(888) 210-6704 to schedule your appointment.
+(713) 799-2278 to schedule your appointment.

 No, insurance will not cover a full abdominoplasty.
 The surgery to repair the muscles and reposition the belly button is not typically covered.
 However, if you have documented chronic infections under the excess skin, or have undergone a massive weight loss, you may need a panniculectomy which can sometimes be covered.
 Contact your insurance company to see if this might be included in your benefits.